-'Corpocracy' literally means 'Body's Government'; but refers in particular to a system of rule by which discrete sub-societies, called corporations, govern the larger society.
-In the Course Books, the Gudersnipe Foundation might be thought a corpocracy; but its principal use identifies the government of planet Altronis in the late Fourth Age.
+'Corpocracy' is a system of rule by which commercial sub-societies, called corporations, govern the larger society.
+In the Course Books, the Gudersnipe Foundation might be thought a corpocracy; but its principal use identifies The Corporate Era, and the government of planet Altronis in the late Fourth Age.

-The Altronis Corpocracy had most or all the features listed here (some apparently of Marcon origin):
+Almost any corpocracy had most or all the features listed here:

 -- Industrialism (by which various corporations attempted control of all natural resources, and of all means of using the same);

 -- Disbelief (cultivated among the citizenry, that any action heroic, righteous, desirable, or otherwise contrary to the corporations' purpose, could truly succeed);

 -- Absorbtion (of all social functions);

 -- Racism (by which certain ethnicities were denied respect and social status; lacked upward social mobility; overworked; treated as criminals by default; or otherwise abused);